ESL Speaking

 ESL Category Worksheets

 If you’re looking for some worksheets that can help you teach categories, then you’re in the right place!
 There’s no need to reinvent the wheel when there are a ton of great resources that already exist out there.
-Here are some of our favourites:
+Here are some of our favourites to complement your category game ideas:

 ISL Collective